 Content Standards Understand and use the formulas for the area and circumference of a circle to solve problems; give an informal derivation of the relationship between the circumference and area of a circle.
 Explanations Solve mathematical problems and problems in real-world context involving angle measure, area, surface area, and volume.
 Content Limits Circles and semi-circles.
 Context Context is allowed.
-Sample Ta ask Demands Common Item Formats Students will be required to find the area of a circle given diameter or radius.
-Students will be required to find the radius or diameter of a circle given the circum rerence.
+Sample Ta sk Demands Common Item Formats given diameter or radius. to find the area of a circle o find the radius or diameter ference.
 Students will be required to find circumference given the radius or diameter.
 Equation Response Students will be required to find the area of shapes created by the intersection of circles and other shapes.
 Students will be required to find the area given the circumference.